-Classification Au Cutoff Tonnes Au (g/t) Million Ounces Au
+Classification Au Cutoff (g/t) Tonnes (millions) Au (g/t) Million Ounces Au

-(g/t) (millions)

 Indicated 0.30 789 0.62 15.7

 Inferred 0.30 229 0.55 4.9

 Indicated 0.50 409 0.83 10.9

 Inferred 0.50 94 0.79 2.4

 Indicated 0.70 202 1.07 6.9

 Inferred 0.70 40 1.06 1.4

 It is important to note that compared to the March 2010 resource estimate, the tonnage and total ounces estimated have increased in the Indicated category and have decreased in the Inferred category for cutoff grades of 0.30, 0.50, and 0.70 g/t Au.
-This change is due to addition of newly defined resources in the SW Zone and between the Core and Sunshine Zones.
+This change was due to addition of newly defined resources in the SW Zone and between the Core and Sunshine Zones.

 As part of ITH's quality assurance program, ITH commissioned an independent review of the resource estimation methodology.
 The review supports the MIK approach to estimation, but suggests that the block panel size and SMU size should be larger for the currently spaced drill grid and that the currently used 10m composite length should be reduced to 3m.
 In addition, the review also recommends reducing the size of the search neighborhood selected for the estimation.
 Using these recommendations, an alternative resource calculation was made.
-Overall tonnes, grade, and contained metal compare favorably, but material estimated as projected below current drilling was less.
+Overall tonnes, grade, and contained metal compare favorably where the two models have a common volume.
+The ITH model contains material estimated as projected below current drilling which was not present in the alternative calculation.
 This material is primarily from the Inferred category.
-ITH believes their understanding of geology and mineralization allows this projection but will continue to test and verify this assumption with drilling in the remainder of 2010.
+ITH believes their understanding of geology and mineralization allows this projection but is testing the extrapolation in the Summer 2010 drill program.